loganngarcia/translate-ext/SIDEPANEL_TEST.md

 1. Look for your extension icon in Chrome toolbar
 2. Click the extension icon
 3. Sidepanel should open on the right side
-4. You should see "AI Page Translator" interface
+4. You should see "Uno Translate" interface
 ```

 ## 🔧 **If Sidepanel Doesn't Open**